rladies/rladiesguide/content/rocur/guide/index.en.md

 ### Notes from a previous curator

-[Curating for @WeAreRLadies on Twitter: From creating content to cultivating connections.](https://www.pipinghotdata.com/posts/2021-09-23-curating-for-wearerladies-on-twitter/) by Shannon Pileggi, Sep 23, 2021.
+* [Curating for @WeAreRLadies on Twitter: From creating content to cultivating connections.](https://www.pipinghotdata.com/posts/2021-09-23-curating-for-wearerladies-on-twitter/) blog post by Shannon Pileggi, Sep 23, 2021.

+* [Be great and curate!
+Tips and outcomes from an `@WeAreRLadies` Twitter curator.](https://www.pipinghotdata.com/talks/2021-10-07-be-great-and-curate/) poster presentation by Shannon Pileggi, Oct 7, 2021.

 ### Introducing Yourself

 Start your curatorship by introducing yourself, what you do (your job, hobbies, etc.), and what you do in R.